comphilip/koreader-wiki/Installation-on-ReMarkable.md

 2. Reboot your device:\
 `reboot`
 3. KOReader starts automatically upon startup
-- To return to xochitl simply exit KOReader or run `systemctl start xochitl`
+- To return to xochitl simply exit KOReader or run `systemctl start xochitl`.
 - **Note:** Make sure at least one service is enabled.
-If both xochitl and koreader services are disabled, your device will be stuck at "reMarkable is starting" screen
+If both xochitl and koreader are disabled, your device will become stuck at "reMarkable is starting" screen.
 ### Launch with middle button

 1. Copy and enable the button-listen service file: